Psychiatry/Primary Health Care Selective

-1. The aetiology, pathology, symptoms and signs, natural history and prognosis of common mental ailments in children, adolescents, adults and the aged.
-A more detailed knowledge is required of those conditions that require urgent assessment and treatment.
+1. Understand the aetiology, pathology, symptoms and signs, natural history and prognosis of common mental ailments in children, adolescents, adults and the aged.
+A more detailed knowledge is required of those conditions that require urgent assessment and treatment

-2. Common diagnostic procedures in relation to psychiatry including their uses and limitations.
+2. Understand common diagnostic procedures in relation to psychiatry including their uses and limitations

 4. Understand the doctor's role within the context of the primary health system

 5. Management of common conditions encountered in general practice and primary health care

 6. The role of the general practitioner and the primary health care team in chronic care

 7. The impact of social context on health care, with particular focus on health care in a rural community

 8. Understand the effect of cultural, physical, language, religious, education and economic backgrounds on patient's access to and communication with the primary health care team as outlined in the Alma Ata

 9. Obtain an accurate, problem-oriented, tactful and organised medical history in relation to psychiatry and the general practice consultation.

 10. Perform an accurate, problem-oriented, tactful and organised physical and mental state examination.